rafiberlin/sose21-pm-language-and-vision-g1/README.md

 `python avatar_models/utils/vqa_eval.py`

+## RASA

+In the configuration file `./config/config.json`, the key "rasa" indicates the location of the finetuned NLU model and necessary files.

+Setting "cuda_device" to "cuda:0" will let run the model on your first logical GPU, "cuda:1" on the second, and so on.

+To train the NLU model, type inside the rasa directory:

+`rasa train`

+This trains a model using the NLU data and stories and saves it in `./models`.
+To then access the nlu and core functions locally without running the HTTP API, decompress the model file (ending with tar.gz) to reveal the folders `./models/core` and `./models/nlu`.

+For finetuning, the following files have to be edited for the changes to take effect:
+`domain.yml`
+`.data/nlu.yml`
+`.data/stories.yml`
+`.data/rules.yml`

+After adjusting the files, repeat training and (if no errors occur) decompressing the model file.

 ## Output Game Statistics from a Slurk Log

 If you have extracted a game log from a slurk server (as a reminder, go to the directory where slurk is installed